wolfmanjm/kivy-smoothie-host/README.md

 __NOTE__ to use the T0 and T1 buttons in the Extruder panel the temperature controls need to have the following designators 'T' and 'T1'.
 The temperature for the currently selected tool will show, and the set temp will apply to that tool.

 ## Pendants
-There is support for a hacked raw MPG pendant using a Teensy as a rawhid device.
+There is support for a home made MPG pendant using a Teensy as a rawhid device.
+Also the LHB04 Mach3 pendant.

 ### Home made
 Project here...